jamm-king/gameProgramming/README.md

 # How to run on Window

-On the project directory
+On the project directory with cmd

 1. python -m venv venv

-2. source ./venv/Scripts/activate
+2. cd venv/Scripts

+3. activate.bat

-3. pip install -r requirements.txt
+4. pip install -r requirements.txt

+5. cd ../..

-4. python app.py
+6. python app.py